 One user's experience sums it up well: "I've tried them all, and CleverType learned my weird texting habits the fastest.
 Gboard was good too, but I got creeped out thinking about Google analyzing everything I type."

-Future keyboards will understand not just what you're typing, but why you're typing it.
-They'll recognize when you're making plans, asking questions, or expressing emotions, and tailor suggestions accordingly.
+The next generation of keyboards will understand not just what you're typing, but why you're typing it and what you're trying to accomplish.
+They'll recognize when you're making plans, negotiating, asking questions, or expressing emotions, and proactively offer helpful suggestions accordingly.

 Next-generation keyboards will better understand how your writing varies across different platforms and purposes.
 They'll develop distinct models for your professional emails, creative writing, social media posts, and casual conversations.